stepanenko/stepanenko/readme.md

 ---

+> _Measuring programming progress by lines of code is like measuring aircraft building progress by weight. --BILL GATES_

 > _Code is like humor.
 When you have to explain it, it’s bad._

 > _As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible._